LeeoBianchi/HealpixMPI.jl/paper.md

 improvements.
 In the following chapters I will go through the main features provided by HealpixMPI.jl, as well as some brief usage examples and, eventually, the results of the parallel benchmark tests I have carried out.

-The spherical harmonic transforms, or SHTs, for short, are a family of mathematical operators which often constitute the computationally heaviest step of scientific softwares in a variety of fields.
-In particular, this is exactly the case of data analysis pipelines for experiments related to the cosmic microwave background (CMB, for short), which is one of the most active research field of recent cosmology.
-For this reason, many efforts has been spent over the last decades to obtain the fastest and most efficient implementations

-# Statement of need

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing